|

 Powers of Mayor and

-Selectmen include: Sue and be sued; plead and be impleaded;
+Selectmen include: Sue and be sued; plead and be impleaded; purchase and hold

-and repairs on streets in front of lots or houses; power to prohibit sale of vinious and spirituous liquors, except for medical needs.
+repairs on streets in front of lots or houses; power to prohibit sale of vinious and spirituous liquors, except for medical needs.

 In absence of named officer, Mayor has the power to be Justice of Peace.